anshumanv/work-done/README.md

 ### Benefits
 - Get statistics based on the donation recieved, top donors, donations given etc.
-- Showcase all your work in one place so users can seen.
+- Showcase all your work in one place so users can see and support accordingly.
 - Share a shortened link to your page for donations/support rather than copying address here and there.
 - A more user friendly way to support in cryptocurrency.